linusheck/paternoster/README.md

 'A' is an assign operation.

     ↦ A  EXAMPLE "HELLO WORLD" X
-will define  EAMXPLE as "HELLO WORLD".
+will define EXAMPLE as "HELLO WORLD".

 Something in quotes is a string.
 Strings have a backslash as skip.